jackonelli/wednesday-world-cup/README.md

 export DATABASE_URL=$WWC_ROOT/<path_to_db>
 ```

-The variable `WWC_ROOT` is not strictly necessary, but I will use it here to reference the repo root.
+The variable `WWC_ROOT` is not necessary, but I will use it here to reference the repo root.
 To create and fill the db with data, run:

 ```bash